CogStack/MedCATtrainer/README.md

 `$ docker-compose build`

-If the build fails with an error code 137, the virtual machine running the docker daemon does not enough have enough memory
+If the build fails with an error code 137, the virtual machine running the docker daemon does not have enough memory.
+Adjust in docker daemon settings CLI or associated docker GUI.

 `$ docker-compose up`